Can You Efficiently Strim (and Cut) Wet Grass and Should You Be Doing it at All?

 The rain keeps pouring seemingly without end and your lawn is now soaked.
 For the first time in days, however, the sun makes its way through the crowd of clouds.
 This is your opportunity – you’re about to mow the tall neglected grass in your yard… But should you?

-Only do it if the rainy weather doesn’t allow your lawn to completely dry out.
-When strimming, frequently check if the tool is clogged.
+Only strim a wet lawn if the rainy weather doesn’t allow it to completely dry out.
+When working, frequently check if the tool is clogged.
 There’s a chance that your strimmer will chew up, knock over or even miss the taller wet grass blades altogether.
-When the ground dries out afterwards, the bent over sod will straighten up and you may end up with an uneven lawn cut.
-To avoid this trim repeatedly.
+When the ground dries out afterwards, the bent over sod will straighten up.
+To avoid an uneven lawn cut trim repeatedly.

 Consider this: You will lose the benefit of evenly spread fresh grass mulch.
 Wet clippings will stick together forming clumps.
 These clumps, if not raked, may damage some of the grass patches by suffocating them and depriving them of sunlight.

 As far as the UK weather is concerned, you will probably be forced to get your hands dirty.
 There could be almost no windows of opportunity here since it’s likely that you’ll luck out on a prolonged rainy period.
-In this case, letting your lawn to become overgrown is the worse scenario from the two.
-Therefore, here’s how to go about cutting wet grass efficiently:
+In this case, letting your lawn become overgrown is the worse scenario from the two.
+Given that you have no other option here’s how to go about cutting wet grass efficiently:

-- Stick to petrol-based tools when the turf is soggy as it is NOT safe to use electrical equipment, such as a lawnmower with an extension cord.
+When the turf is soggy it is NOT safe to use electrical equipment, such as a lawnmower with an extension cord.
 A cable’s insulation can still be compromised.

 Do leave a comment below if you feel you need more answers!